Byron1z/azure-network-protocols-B1z/README.md

 <p>
 We configured a Rule that Denied Incoming ICMP traffic from any source to any destination for the Linux VM.

-  Now Re-enable the ICMP traffic for the Network Security Group your Ubuntu VM by Deleting the Network Security rule.
+  Now re-enable the ICMP traffic for the Network Security Group your Ubuntu VM by Deleting the Network Security rule.
 </p>
 <p>
   <img src="https://i.imgur.com/1z6ICuf.png" height="90%" width="100%" alt="Disk Sanitization Steps"/>